Chanel ready-to-wear collection: Chanel Ready-to-Wear Fall 2012 Runway Show

 The Chanel Ready-to-Wear Fall 2012 Runway Show was presented on March 5, 2012 at the Grand Palais in Paris.
 Vogue Runway described the runway set as the Fortress of Solitude.
 Karl Lagerfeld transitioned from the depths of the ocean to the center of the Earth with 68 new looks.

 The presentation's featured silhouette focused on a three-piece ensemble of jacket, shirt, and pants.
 The collection's dichotic inspiration sources were mineralogical and cubist.
 Embroidered crystals along the hemlines and cuffs referenced the former influence, while color-blocking and the angularity of the design details evoked the latter.
 Even the models' eyebrows were embellished by the couture embroidery house, Maison Lesage.

-Vogue UK descricribed the collections as a feast of color and texture with a feel of sorcery; this season's palette included petrol green, purple, emerald, amethyst, and sapphire.
+Vogue UK described the collections as a feast of color and texture with a feel of sorcery; this season's palette included petrol green, purple, emerald, amethyst, and sapphire.
 Michel Gaubert provided the runway soundtrack.
 Kati Nescher opened the runway show.
 Stella Tennant, Caroline Brasch Nielsen, Karmen Pedaru, Cara Delevingne, Edie Campbell, Lily Donaldson, Magdalena Frackowiak, and Bette Franke were amongst the models who also walked the show.
 Maria Bradley closed the presentation.Alicia Keys, Katy Perry, Poppy Delevingne, Miroslava Duma, Bryan Grey-Yamboo, Virginie Mouzat, Yao Chen, and Laura Neiva, attended the show and were photographed on the front row.

 Tim Blanks described the pieces as new, seductive, yet wearable.
 Vogue Italia Editor in Chief, Franca Sozzani remarked of the collection, "It's so different from anyone, because it makes you feel like you're dreaming, but at the same time, you know that you could wear."
 When characterizing the runway design to Blanks, Lagerfeld said, "What is more modern?
 This looks like a city of skyscrapers that has exploded, in a way—so I think, nature is not such a bad designer, no?
 And the other inspiration in terms of cuts and shapes and embroideries is Czech cubism.
 I thought it was an interesting expression."